duncantl/RCodeGen/README.md

 Functions to aid generating R and C/C++ code

-These functions have grown out of the RGCCTranslationUnit and RCIndex packages and I am now putting them in their own package.
+These functions have grown out of the RGCCTranslationUnit and RCIndex packages and I am now putting them in their own package, with a focus on the RCIndex data types.

 The idea underlying the package is that we have some native code - either C or C++ - and we obtain a description of the elements of that